mbnuqw/sidebery/README.md

 ### userChrome.css

+> Note: Starting with Firefox 69 you have to enable toolkit.legacyUserProfileCustomizations.stylesheets in about:config.

 In 'Profile Directory' `(Menu > Help > Troubleshooting Information > Profile Directory)` create folder `chrome` with file `userChrome.css`: